jklebes/scotgeobot/README.md

 ``40 */2 * * * /home/pi/scotgeobot/cronscript.sh``

 - this one runs ``cronscript.sh`` on the 40th minute of every second hour.

+It's ok to run more than once per day, there is no output unless new coordinates become available.

 TODO have this generated and added on insall